asyaharoyan/inspira/README.md

 ![Debug 4](/src/assets/readme_images/debug-profile-pic3.png)

 The profile picture is not updating on the right corner if I don't refresh the page -

+When I click on follow button it does not update at once -

 ## Bugs Unresolved